In-Class Physical Activity Breaks - Good For Mind and Body

 See how Southside Middle School is spreading the word about their experience with this Play, and get some ideas of your own!

-Encourage friendly competitions between teachers and classes to see which classrooms can get 100 percent participation.
+Encourage friendly competitions between teachers and classes to see which classrooms can get 100% participation.
 Have classes come up with activity ideas they can share with other classes.
-Hold a school assembly and let classes take the stage to show what five-minute activities they love to do.
+Hold a school assembly and let classes take the stage to show what short activities they love to do.

 Just getting started?
 Here is something you can do without jumping right into the full Play.
 Let this idea get you warmed up so you’re ready to tackle the full Play!

 Work with one or two classroom teachers to get them to pilot the program.
-Make fun videos of students participating, and be sure to include the before and after classroom environment so teachers can see how this can be done in an orderly way without disrupting learning.
+Make fun videos of students participating and be sure to include the before and after classroom environment so teachers can see how this Play can be done in an orderly way without disrupting learning.
 Experiment with doing the breaks before, during or after a lesson to see what works best.
 Then show the video to other teachers and classes to build interest!
+Middle and high school students might be more hesitant to participate.
+Survey those students on what types of activities would inspire them to join in.

 SHERMAN JUNIOR HIGH SCHOOL